nattapong18-en/web_server/README.md

 # Multi-threaded Rust Web Server (From Scratch)

 Welcome!
-I'm **Nattapong@en**, a Computer Engineering student at **Nakhon Phanom University**.
+I'm **Nattapong18_en**, a Computer Engineering student at **Nakhon Phanom University**.
 This project was created as a learning exercise to deeply understand how a web server operates in Rust without relying on high-level runtime frameworks like `tokio`.

 ## 🚀 Project Overview
 The goal of this project is to build a functional **HTTP Web Server** from the ground up, focusing on low-level systems programming concepts.
 By implementing a manual thread pool and handling TCP connections directly, I gained hands-on experience with Rust's ownership, concurrency, and memory safety model.